Chinese New Year outside China

 A wave of immigration from South-East Asia in the 1970s transformed the once run-down area of The 13th Arrondissement in Paris into one of the largest Chinatowns in Europe.

-This year’s New Year’s Day parade takes place on 9 February, featuring the usual colourful festivities and cultural events.
+The New Year’s Day parade usually takes place around the beginning of February, featuring classic colorful festivities and cultural events.
 Other areas partaking in the celebrations include Le Marais and Belleville.
 Skip the lines to the top attractions in Paris and book your ticket ahead of time.

 While the Chinese New Year falls on 31 January, celebrations in Malaysia continue for a further 15 days.